 Our teaching methods include a rich mixture of theoretical study, reflection, the use of intuition and practical experience including professional practice in our on-site Complementary Medicine Clinic.

 Our aim is to enable graduates to progress to the full degree to become a competent and confident practitioner of clinical herbalism.
+It does not equip students fully for independent clinical practice.

 The course is delivered by block learning, which means that the attendance requirements for the academic modules are met through eight full three day weekends plus attendance at the Complementary Medicine Clinic for clinical training.